DSrinivasKarthik/MessageCraft/README.md

 # MessageCraft

-A web application that uses AI to generate emails and messages based on user-provided context, tone, and details.
+A modern web application that uses AI to generate emails and messages based on user-provided context, tone, and details.
 Built with Next.js and integrated with the Groq API for powerful language generation.

 ![Screenshot of MessageCraft](screenshot.png)